tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * The distance between each data point and the best fit line is referred to as the error.

-Explain that the linear regression model is mathematically constructed to **minimize** the the sum of all the errors after they have been squared (Slide 4).
+Explain that the linear regression model is mathematically constructed to **minimize** the the sum of all the errors after they have been squared.

   ![Images/error01.jpg](Images/error02.jpg)